Step 9: Test the Application

 Before testing your application, verify that you accomplished the tasks in the previous tutorial steps.
 Using the DuploCloud Portal, confirm that:

-In the Tenant list box, on the upper-left side of the DuploCloud Portal, select the dev01 Tenant that you created.
+In the Tenant list box, select the dev01 Tenant.

 In the DuploCloud Portal, navigate to Kubernetes -> Services.
 The Services page displays.